derobert/Westerley-Pool/LAPTOP-INSTALL.md

     COMMIT;
     \q

+To add a sample administrator account to the system (username admin, password admin) additionally `\i sample-admin.sql`.

 Note that sample.sql contains sample data, and you may not want to load it.

-Back as root, copy the `westerley-poolmanager.service` file to `/etc/systemd/system` and then:
+Back as root, copy the `integration/westerley-poolmanager.service` file to `/etc/systemd/system/` and then:

     systemctl enable westerley-poolmanager.service
     systemctl start westerley-poolmanager.service

+Finally, copy `integration/westerley-poolmanager.pkla` to `/etc/polkit-1/localauthority/50-local.d/`.
+Polkit will automatically read the new file.